 My take on Euro Nymphing is likely going to be different than other people’s take on Euro nymphing simply because Euro nymphing can mean a lot of different things to different people.
-I have been teaching all forms of Euro nymphing since 2008 and have determined which version is the most effective for me, my clients, and the types of rivers that we fish.
+I have been teaching all forms of Euro nymphing since 2008 and have determined that some versions are more effective in different types of rivers.

 What Is Euro Nymphing?

 Euro Nymphing is a tight-line nymphing method that uses very thin leaders, weighted flies, and a piece of colored line known as a sighter, all used together to suspend your flies off the bottom and to maintain direct contact with your flies at all times which greatly improves your strike detection.

 Euro nymphing done right will allow anglers to be able to control the speed and depth of their nymph better and it improves strike detection.
 Euro nymphing done right is often the most effective way to nymph which is why the pros use it.